GuillaumeMougeot/biom3d/docs/faq.md

 The simpliest way to solve it is by reentering your credentials and try again.
 If it persist it may be a connection with the server error, if you can't acces your OMERO server with other means (Webclient, insight,...), contact your IT support.

 ### Uploading
-Using OMERO uploading can be quite long.
+OMERO uploading can be quite long.
 For the moment, there isn't much feedbacks to indicate that upload is finished (we are working on it).
 On GUI, the `Start` button is white while it is running and become red when it is finished.
-Also, in the terminal, you see somethong like this :
+Also, in the terminal, you see something like this :
 ```
 Importing: Test_dataset_predictions/Unit/2.tif
 Uploading: Test_dataset_predictions/Unit/2.tif